 Cool Things to Do in the Negev: Ein Akev

 Ein Akev is one of the only springs in the Negev that flows with great intensity all year round.
 In fact, these are two springs that flow in Akev stream that flows southeast of Sde Boker seminary.
 Among the white limestone cliffs around the creek grew rich and green vegetation which stands out in the arid desert landscape.
-The upper spring creates a narrow rock pool whose waters are mostly hidden, while the lower spring flows from a waterfall wall about 10 meters high and fills a round, large and deep pool.
+The upper spring creates a narrow rock pool with mostly hidden waters, while the lower spring flows from a waterfall wall about 10 meters high and fills around a large and deep pool.
 To get to the spring you have to take a short walk, but bathing in the cool water is definitely worth it.
 The water is salty and unfit for drinking.
 Do not stay overnight because the spring serves as a drinking source for the animals in the area.

 Cool Things to Do in the Negev: Gov Stream